In addition to the following publications, I’ve just completed my next book titled Rewriting Our Stories: A Path to Reducing Fear. Stay tuned!

 Purchase these books on

-forthcoming with Clemson UP
+forthcoming with Clemson University Press

 A volume surveying how global literary modernisms engage with the food culture known as gastronomy to express anxieties about modernity as much as to celebrate the excesses modern lifestyles produce.